Charitable Lead Trust

 A charitable lead trust tends to fit families in one of two situations.

-Unlike most giving structures, a charitable lead trust is built around one of two very different scenarios.
-Donors who use a CLT well usually recognize themselves immediately in one of them.
+Unlike many giving structures, a charitable lead trust is usually considered in one of two planning scenarios.

 Why It Matters